Scripting

 My first experience as Scripter dates back to my final-year project at Supinfogame.
 Our team was composed of 6 students, and only one of us had a background in programming.
 I consequently volunteered to take part in the implementation of our prototype as well: Little Jurassic People.

 I haven't never stopped scripting since.
-First on the ShiVa Engine we used for our final-year project (LUA), then on the well-known Unity 3D (C#).
+First on the ShiVa Engine we used for our final-year project (LUA), then on Unity 3D (C#).
 I greatly enjoy implementing systems pieces by pieces, and watching the synergy finally taking place.

 These scripting skills have improved my ability to convey ideas to Engineers, to better understand technical restrictions - but also to develop tools for the Design team.